The Best Dive Watches For Luxury Watch Enthusiasts

 Nowadays, the Black Bay 54 has since been updated and released at Watches and Wonders 2023.
 In and amongst a few Tudor updates like a few updates to the Royal Collection and an update to the ‘Pepsi’ GMT, The Black Bay 54 stands out well.

-It is crafted from the same stainless steel case, but is more slight, measuring at 37mm stainless steel case sizing in comparison to its predecessors which measured at 39mm.
 The dive watch cleverly blends modernism with retroism through the old school crown design and the snowflake hands through to the updated silver markings on the bezel and the high flying COSC certified MT5400.
-This movement is certified as high quality due to the COSC certification, adheres to the longevity and durability of the piece.

 The bezel keeps things very simple with the black ceramic insert, allowing the silver markers on the bezel to very clearly stand out and also allowing the focus to rest on the golden hands and indices.